Analeptic: Mechanism of action

 The third common mechanism of which analeptics take advantage is to act as serotonin receptor agonists.
-Buspirone and Mosapride successfully increased respiration in animals by binding to serotonin receptors which are G protein coupled receptors which, upon activation, induce a secondary messenger cascade and in this case that cascade leads to an analeptic response.
+Buspirone and mosapride successfully increased respiration in animals by binding to serotonin receptors which are G protein coupled receptors which, upon activation, induce a secondary messenger cascade and in this case that cascade leads to an analeptic response.

 With respect to breathing, caffeine acts as a competitive adenosine antagonist.
 Researchers discovered this by administering adenosine or its derivatives are finding that the effects were opposite to that of caffeine.
 Increased adenosine levels are known to cause depression of spontaneous electrical activity of the neurons, inhibition of neurotransmission, and decreased release of neurotransmitters.
 Adenosine inhibits respiratory drive by blocking the electrical activity of respiratory neurons.
 Caffeine, as an adenosine antagonist, stimulates these respiratory neurons causing enhancement of respiratory minute volume.

+Examples

 Doxapram

 Doxapram is an intravenous CNS and respiratory stimulant that is typically used to treat respiratory depression caused by anesthesia or chronic obstructive pulmonary disease.
 It can also be used as a treatment for neonatal apnea, but it can be dangerous, so caution must be taken.
 Doxapram has been used to treat respiratory depression in drug overdoses, but is not effective for many drugs.
 The side effects of doxapram are rare, but with overdose, hypertension, tachycardia, tremors, spasticity, and hyperactive reflexes have been seen to occur.

-Methylxanthines caffeine and theophylline
+Caffeine and theophylline

 The naturally occurring compounds caffeine and theophylline are structurally classified as methylated xanthines.
 Side effects typically seen with the use of xanthines include jitters, over-energetic behavior, and insomnia.
 Less common side effects can include diuresis, gastrointestinal irritation, and rarely ringing in the ears.
 At high doses, they can also cause psychological dependence.